Thetechsis-cyber/Electronics-Inventory-Analysis/README.md

 All aggregations were performed using Pivot Tables in Excel.

+## Data Cleaning

+The dataset was transormed in power query(Excel) where neccessary checks were carried out
+* No duplicate records found
+* No missing values found
+* All columnms were ensured to be in their right data type

-# 🔎 Business Questions Explored
+## 🔎 Business Questions Explored

 1. Which product categories hold the highest inventory capital?
 2. Is inventory value concentrated among specific brands?